daskals/A-Rectifier-Circuit-Insensitive-to-the-Angle-of-Incidence-of-Incoming-Waves-Based-on-a-Wilkinson/README.md

-# Soil-Moisture-Scatter-Radio-Networking-with-Low-Power
+# A Rectifier Circuit Insensitive to the Angle of Incidence of Incoming Waves Based on a Wilkinson Power Combiner
 Design files of IEEE publication: A Rectifier Circuit Insensitive to the Angle of Incidence of Incoming Waves Based on a Wilkinson
 Power Combiner